 Pour olive oil into a saucepan and add some garlic.
 I realise this is a very vague instruction … but ‘some’ depends on not a few considerations.
 First of all, how much sugo is going to be prepared … more sugo, logically, requires more garlic.
 Second, it all depends on the garlic.
 The stronger the raw garlic, the less is required.
 What never varies is … the amount of olive oil.
 Always use plenty!
 I insist.
 You will not get a good sugo unless you use ‘plenty’ of olive oil.
 And …. it has to be good olive oil.
 The better the olive oil, the better the sugo.
 As my grandmother never wearied of saying, “if you don’t put the stuff in your dish when cooking it, you ain’t going to find it when eating it”.

 Anyway: Add your garlic to the olive oil (extra virgin olive oil naturally, evoo) and turn on the heat, taking care that the garlic does not brown.
 It is very fashionable these days in Italy to remove the garlic once it has generously imparted its taste to whatever dish is being prepared … but I am of the old-fashioned school of culinary practice and prefer to leave the garlic to the very end when making sugo.
 The more the garlic cooks, the sweeter it becomes … as any stew-lover knows.
-And in some ways, a ‘sugo al pomodoro’ is nothing but a stew.
+And in some ways, any ‘salsa di pomodoro’ or ‘sugo’ or ‘sughetto finto’ (all variations of the same thing) is nothing but a stew.

 Simmer for about 20 minutes and add fresh basil leaves towards the end so that they cook for at least 5 minutes — I left the leaves intact for the sake of this photo but it’s a good idea to tear them up before putting them in.